 For businesses, it will be even tougher.
 A message with a link back to a site selling something is going to get extra scrutiny.
 Businesses will have to work even harder to genuinely provide value with their comments–it will become the only way they’ll earn interest.

 What’s your perspective?
 Do comments seem clogged with spam?
 What makes a great comment in your view?
 Thanks as always for reading.--Thanks for reading Plaeroma.
-You can support Will's writing by buying his well-received books or contributing at Patreon.
+You can support Will's writing by buying his well-received books.